technoblogical/Font-Adjuster/README.md

 ##How Does This Thing Work?
 Well, it's pretty easy.
-1. Download the file font-adjuster.js from here.
+1. Download the file font-adjuster.js from here.<br/>
-2. Include it in your theme somewhere.
+2. Include it in your theme somewhere.<br/>
-3. Link to it somewhere in your theme.
+3. Link to it somewhere in your theme.<br/>
-4. Start using rem in CSS for all your text sizes.
+4. Start using rem in CSS for all your text sizes.<br/>
 5. Quit using Internet Explorer 8!

 ### Why is this here?